 A certified Nurse Midwife (CNM) is a midwife who became a Registered Nurse first, then completed additional study in midwifery to provide holistic care to moms during pregnancy, labor and delivery.
 The midwifery model of care assumes that pregnancy and birth is a natural process that does not require medical intervention most of the time.
 Although midwives are often associated with “natural birth”, it is a common misconception that they do not provide pain medication during labor/delivery.
 In fact, you can hire a midwife to care for you during pregnancy AND still be able to get pain medication and/or an epidural during birth.

 In Nebraska, CNM’s deliver babies in hospitals under the supervision of an OBGYN, and are legally prohibited from attending out-of-hospital births.
-The only exception to this is a free-standing birth center associated with CHI Health in Lincoln (The Good Life Birth Place).
-If you are planning a hospital delivery, but do not have any known health or pregnancy complications, a CNM might be a great option for you.
+The only exception to this is a free-standing birth center associated with CHI Health in Lincoln (The CHI Birth Place).
+If you are planning a hospital delivery, or like the idea of delivering at a birth center and do not have any known health or pregnancy complications, a CNM might be a great option for you.

 Traditional or Certified Professional Midwife

-Neither traditional midwives nor CPMs are recognized legally recognized in the State of Nebraska - meaning there is no path for them to practice in Nebraska as a “licensed” provider.
+Neither traditional midwives nor CPMs are legally recognized in the State of Nebraska - meaning there is no path for them to practice in Nebraska as a “licensed” provider.
 These providers are not authorized to deliver babies at hospitals or birth centers, but instead attend home births.
+(Side note - if you've heard about an "unlicensed midwife" attending a home birth in Nebraska, the "unlicensed" does not mean untrained.
+Nebraska does not currently have a path to licensure for out-of-hospital midwives, so the midwives who attend home births are not able to obtain one).
 If you have your heart set on a home birth, but do not feel comfortable going unassisted, a traditional midwife or CPM might be a great option for you.

 Prenatal care only - unassisted birth